Ahmed-Awwad99/LightUpLives---Crowdfunding/README.md

    ```

 ## Usage
-- Users can register, activate their accounts, and log in.
+- Users can register, activate their accounts, and log in
-- Users can create, view, and donate to projects.
+- Users can create, view, and donate to projects
-- Users can interact via comments, reports, and ratings.
+- Users can interact via comments, replies, reports, and ratings
+- Users can switch between light and dark modes
-- Admins can manage categories and featured projects.
+- Admins can manage categories, featured projects, and reported content

 ## Contribution
 We welcome contributions!
 To contribute: